-Moira Breen for our shared interests and associations with the Lawrence Military Asylums, (latterly Schools) of former British India, and in particular, for her many 'look-ups' into Lovedale Admissions that she has so cheerfully carried out on my behalf.
+Moira Breen for our shared interests and associations with the Lawrence Military Asylums, (latterly Schools) of former British India, and in particular, for her many 'look-ups' into the Lovedale Admissions Directories that she has so cheerfully carried out on my behalf.

 Andy Thomson, for his thorough research into the Robertson and Hiscox family lines, and his comprehensive genealogical notes and data - much of which are reproduced here with his kind permission.

 B.H.G.
 Duncan for permitting me to quote from the published Memoirs of his ancestor David Dinwiddie (1818-1883).
-Captain Dinwiddie's notes and observations on the formation and deployment of the 1st Pegu Police (subsequently Sapper) Battalion for service in British Burmah have proved invaluable for my own research.
+Captain Dinwiddie's notes and observations on the formation and deployment of the 1st Pegu Police (subsequently Sapper) Battalion for service in former British Burmah have proved invaluable for my own research.
 The Duncan family history site can be found here.

 These pages are continually under development and will be amended as research proceeds and further information becomes available.
 They were last updated on: